Xed-Editor/Xed-Editor/README.md

 **Xed-Editor** is a powerful text editor designed for developers, programmers, and power users on Android.
 It offers advanced features like syntax highlighting and robust customization

+> **We are looking for contributors/maintainers to help keep the project alive and speed up the development.
+You can help by fixing bugs, implementing & improving features, etc.**

 ## Features
   - [x] File editing
   - [x] Open Multiple Projects